-Not surprisingly, the burden is heaviest on lower-income families – particularly single mothers.
+Not surprisingly, the burden is heaviest on students from lower-income families — disproportionately single mothers.

-Few could afford the price tag without generous student aid that may come in the form of Pell grants and federally-subsidized student loans.
+Few could afford the price tag without generous student aid including grants, work-study and federally-subsidized student loans.

 But how much you’re eligible to receive hinges upon 2 factors

 - How much you’re expected pay out of your own pocket — taking into account your asset & income.

 - The cost of attendance at your college — tuition, fees, room and board, books, etc.

 Other factors that determine your Pell Grant eligibility include the amount of time you attend college (whether you are a full time or part time student) and the number of semesters you will attend.

 To be considered for a Pell Grant, you must submit a Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.
 The deadline for filling the application form is June 30 each year.